jaredhocutt/openshift4-deploy/docs/install/aws_generic.md

 ## Start / Stop

-After your environment is provisioned, it's likely you'll want to shut it down when you're not using it and be able to start it back up when you need it.
+If you are using this cluster for demonstration purposes, it's likely you'll want to shut it down when you're not using it and be able to start it back up when you need it.

 > **IMPORTANT:** You cannot shutdown your cluster until after it has been up
 > for at least 24 hours due to short-lived certificates that get rotated at the